 A good friend of mine used to evaluate her wardrobe in two ways – daytime clothes and nighttime clothes.
-It was always a running joke – if saw someone wearing nighttime clothes in the daytime.
+It was always a running joke – if I saw someone wearing nighttime clothes in the daytime, we would laugh.

 There is a way you communicate with your friends, family and others.

 There is a way you want to communicate in the workplace.
 Even if they SAY it’s casual Friday’s everyday.